javierlores/NLICDB/README.md

-Natural Language Inteface for Concourse DB (NLICDB)
+Natural Language Interface for Concourse DB (NLICDB)
 ------

 This project provides a natural language interface for ConcourseDB.
 Because of the time constraint on this project, it is a very simple implementation and does not support complicated queries.
 Instead, there is a 1-to-1 mapping between queries and Concourse API function calls.